iurebrandao/iurebrandao/README.md

 📫 E-mail: iurebrandao@gmail.com

-I am Iure Vieira Brandão.
-I am from Brasilia, Brazil and I have a degree in Computer Engineering from University of Brasilia (UnB).
+My name is Iure Vieira Brandão, I'm from Brasilia, Brazil and I have a degree in Computer Engineering from University of Brasilia (UnB).

 ## :trophy: Certificates
 * Tableau Desktop Specialist [(Link)](https://www.youracclaim.com/badges/0811d45d-fe11-4d51-a45f-f1a27e002b8c/linked_in_profile)